French

 What will I study?

-• Changes in society, the role of volunteering, the importance of heritage, music and the importance of cinema in the French speaking world.
+The benefits and dangers of technology in today’s world, the changing nature of family life, citizenship, the importance of heritage, and the impact of music, art and cinema in the French-speaking world.

 Where will this course lead me?